luptior/MinhashSketch/README.md

 	__device__ void BlockGetHashValues (const int k, char *dna_d, int thread_offset, uint64 *thread_dataR, int hash_b);

-It is a device function inorder to get hash value list.
+It is a device function in order to get hash value list.

-We use a pointer to access sequence, which need noly to record the last base read, and directly assign four bases(A, C, T, G) to four kinds of 2-bit values in binary.
+We use a pointer to access sequence, which need only to record the last base read, and directly assign four bases(A, C, T, G) to four kinds of 2-bit values in binary.
 If the length of the subsequence exceeds 32 (i.e. one uint64 is not enough to indicate the length of subsequences), we need to use an array **cur\_seq**[k / 32 + 1] instead of one  uint64 to store subsequences.

 For example, k is 100 here: